 Welcome to Fantastic Class

 Class 4 children will have two sessions of PE a week.
-This term indoor PE will be swimming and will take place on a Tuesday afternoon; outdoor PE will take place on a Friday with Craig.
+This term indoor PE will take place on a Wednesday through Yoga and outdoor PE will take place on a Friday with Craig.
 Children may take their PE kits home with them on a Friday but they need to be returned with them on a Monday ready for the week ahead.

 1 piece of homework will be given out each Friday.
 This will be Maths or SPAG curriculum based.

 If your child fails to bring their weekly homework in by the following Wednesday then they will lose their golden time.
 During whole school golden time your child will be asked to complete their homework whilst being supervised by a member of the senior leadership team.

 Please allow your child the opportunity to complete their homework independently and take responsibility for their work (remember your child will face the consequences not you).

 If they are unsure or struggling give them help but please don't do the homework for them.
 If you're at a complete loss send your child in on the following Monday with their homework where I will support and complete it with them.
 I recommend 20-30 minutes to complete homework to give your child a healthy work/life balance.

 In addition your child will receive a cross curricular choice board each half term.
 They will be expected to complete 5 pieces of homework (you may complete more) by the last Monday of the half term.

 Please don't feel that you have to evidence everything as they may be asked to go for a bike ride or to go on an autumn walk with the family, a signature, tweet, and/or photo will do.